Limezest/eleventy-blog-template/content/posts/2022/mechanical-keyboards.md

 I wish I could tell you I wrote this article on the K3 I ordered but it turns out buying a mechanical keyboard may require a bit more research 😅.

-Let me take you through what I learned in the last few months!
+Here is what I learned over the past few months!

 ## What's in a keyboard anyway?